 Messrs.
-Featherstone, Benoliel and Platzer are each entitled to severance under their respective employment agreements if the Company terminates their employment (other than in the case of termination for "cause," disability, death or retirement) equal to 12 months base salary at their then current rate of salary.
+Benoliel, Nieman, Platzer and Ms. Loebl are each entitled to severance under their respective employment agreements if the Company terminates their employment (other than in the case of termination for "cause" (for those agreements where "cause" is defined), disability, death or retirement) equal to 12 months base salary at their then current rate of salary.
 In addition, Mr. Nieman and Mr. Platzer are entitled to severance prescribed by law in foreign jurisdictions which, if greater, would be in lieu of any severance due under any agreements with Quaker.
 "Cause" is defined in Mr. Platzer's employment agreement as: (i) willful and continued failure (following written notice) of the executive to perform his duties under the employment agreement; or (ii) the willful engaging by the executive in a continued course of misconduct which is materially injurious to Quaker, monetarily or otherwise.
-In the case of Mr. Featherstone and Mr. Benoliel, "cause" is defined as: (i) willful and material breach of the memorandum of employment; (ii) dishonesty, fraud, willful malfeasance, gross negligence or other gross misconduct, in each case relating to the performance of duties which is materially injurious to Quaker; or (iii) conviction of or plea of guilty to a felony.
+In the case of Mr. Benoliel and Ms. Loebl, "cause" is defined as: (i) willful and material breach of their memorandum of employment; (ii) dishonesty, fraud, willful malfeasance, gross negligence or other gross misconduct, in each case relating to the performance of duties which is materially injurious to Quaker; or (iii) conviction of or plea of guilty to a felony.
 Messrs.
-Featherstone, Benoliel and Platzer are also entitled to reasonable outplacement assistance under their respective employment agreements.
+Benoliel, Nieman, Platzer and Ms. Loebl are also entitled to reasonable outplacement assistance under their respective employment agreements.
 Messrs.
-Featherstone's, Benoliel's and Platzer's severance payments are contingent upon signing a form of release satisfactory to Quaker.
-None of the Named Executive Officers are entitled to severance under their employment agreements if they terminate their employment voluntarily, even if for good reason.
-Under their respective employment agreements, Mr. Benoliel would receive any severance payments in a lump sum.
+Benoliel's and Platzer's and Ms. Loebl's severance payments are contingent upon signing a form of release satisfactory to Quaker.
+None of the Named Executive Officers are entitled to severance under their employment agreements if they terminate their employment in semi-monthly installments and Mr. Platzer would receive any severance payments in a lump sum.
+Mr. Nieman would receive severance payments in accordance with Quaker's then-current procedures.